leifkuhl/Movie-Database-Create/README.md

 The general structure  can be found on https://laravel.com/docs/5.5 folders with additional files are: /app for the CustomDatabaseManager.php, Constants.php and the statusMessage.txt; /app/Http/Controllers for the Controllers; /public/js for JavaScripts; Ressources/views for the webpages.

 The files itself contain commentary

+/app/CustomDatabaseManager.php:

+Contains custom database functions

+/app/StatusMessage.txt:

+File to which the current status message is written to

+/app/Controllers:

+Controllers for the different sites